ju-leon/RetouchML/README.md

 Skin is also smoothed in the process, this however could also be to limitiations of the encoder or the StyleGan.

-As can be seen in the second picture of myself, blue eyes seem to be perferable too.
+As can be seen in the second picture, blue eyes seem to be perferable too.
 Maybe i should wear contact lenses from now 👀